apache/apisix/README.md

 - **Bot detection**: TODO.

 ## Online Demo Dashboard
-We provide an online dashboard [demo version](http://39.97.63.215:9080/apisix/dashboard), you can try without install APISIX.
+We provide an online dashboard [demo version](http://apisix.iresty.com)， make it easier for you to understand APISIX.

 ## Install